OpenHRC/ohrc_pixi_ws/README.md

 ## Getting Started
 You can first try the teleoperation node with interactive markers for UR5e.

-First, run the following command to start the UR5e simulation, which has been installed automatically with OpenHRC:
+First, run the following command to start the UR5e gazebo simulation, which has been installed automatically with OpenHRC:
 ```bash
 $ ros2 launch ur_simulation_gz ur_sim_control.launch.py initial_joint_controller:=forward_velocity_controller launch_rviz:=false
 ```